gooddimoh/react-native-starter-kit/README.md

 - On iOS: Drag your splash screen images and drop it to `$ProjectName/Images.xcassets/SplashScreen`
 - On Android: Replace `launch_screen` in `app/src/res/drawable` folder with your splash screen images.

+### 4. Rename project

+By default, the project name is `AwesomeProject`.
+If you want to change the project name, you can run: `yarn run rename  <newName>`.